Toyota FA: Second generation (1964)

 Kenyan assembly began in 1977, while South African-made trucks began using locally made engines in May 1982.
 Production in South Africa continued until 2001, over twenty years after Japanese manufacture had ended.

+Under Toyota's partnership with Hino, the next bonneted truck of both companies would not come out until 2004 - when the Hino 600 started being produced.

 Cabover trucks

 There was also a cabover 6 t version, called the FA115C or DA115C depending on engine fitment.
 They sit on a 4300 mm wheelbase and were introduced in September 1964; the DA115C received the enlarged 2D diesel engine with 130 PS.
 After an engine revision in April 1977, this engine produced 160 PS at 2800 rpm and torque increased to 45 kgm at 1400 rpm.
 The DA115C was kept in production until February 1980.
 It thus outlived the bonneted FA/DA-series which it preceded.
 The 6-tonne cabovers have a longer cab to accommodate a small sleeping area behind the front seats.
 There are also period brochures from 1963/1964 showing a 5.5 t model called the DA95C, using the 2D engine and a version of the DA115C cab with unusual additional small windows flanking the grille.